ericmchung/EmailAddressSort/README.txt

 ------------
 * This program is inteneded to run on Unix/Linux.
 * The input file must have .txt extension
-* Every email address in the input file must be in a valid email address format
+* Every email address in the input file must be in a valid email address format. i.e. localpart@domain

 For Unix/Linux Users